Search

 Humour: More Than Just a Laugh

-Humour can be more than a reaction—it can be a tool for regulating our emotions and supporting wellbeing.
+Humour can be more than a reaction.
+It can be a tool for regulating our emotions and supporting wellbeing.

 Humour as a Regulatory Function in Our Busy and Often Stressful Lives